decis-bench/febench/README.md

 > Note the data files are in parquet format.

 Step 3: [Start the cluster](https://openmldb.ai/docs/zh/main/deploy/install_deploy.html) and enter the *OpenMLDB* folder
-> Please note that the default settings for `spark.driver.memory` and `spark.executor.memory` may not be sufficient.
-You may need to increase them by referring to [this document](https://openmldb.ai/docs/zh/main/maintain/faq.html#java-lang-outofmemoryerror-java-heap-space) if you encounter a `java.lang.OutOfMemoryError: Java heap space` error.
+> Please be aware that the default values for `spark.driver.memory` and `spark.executor.memory` may not be enough for your needs.
+If you encounter a `java.lang.OutOfMemoryError: Java heap space` error, you may need to increase them.
+You can refer to [this document](https://openmldb.ai/docs/zh/main/maintain/faq.html#java-lang-outofmemoryerror-java-heap-space) for guidance.
+One acceptable size for these parameters is 32G/32G.

 Step 4: Please modify the `conf.properties.template` file to create your own `conf.properties` file in the `./conf` directory, and update the configuration settings in the file accordingly, including the OpenMLDB cluster and the locations of data and queries.